 top of page

-Create a Self-Care Routine
+Create a Self-Care Rhythm That Works for You

 • Stretching your body in the morning

-• Spending time outdoors in nature
+• Spending time in nature

 • Moving your body in ways that feel good